webhooksite/docs/docs/custom-actions.markdown

 * The amount of time until the queued actions are executed can vary by a few seconds.
 * Groups of queued actions have a total timeout of 120 seconds (300 seconds for Enterprise subscribers), at which the execution will be terminated.

-For Webhook.site Enterprise subscribters, additional, separate, queue compute is available to run compute queued jobs faster and with less delay.
+For Webhook.site Enterprise subscribers, additional, separate, queue compute is available to run Queued Actions faster and with less delay.

 ## Replay